-Following the recent guidance on the Coronavirus pandemic from the Government, the following measures are being implemented at CA House.
+Following the recent easing of restrictions relating to the Coronavirus pandemic, the following measures are being implemented at CA House.
 This requires action from all staff, tenants (including tenant’s visitors/delegates), members and volunteers.
 It is important this is relayed to everyone.

 The employee/building representative is Lucy Gray, General Manager, who should be contacted regarding any queries relating to this programme.

 Despite the Government removing all social distancing requirements, we request that all staff and visitors to CA House respect the space of others and maintain a 2m distance where possible.

 Anyone who meets the following criteria should not come to CA House:

 - Persons with a high temperature or a new persistent cough, loss or change to your sense of smell or taste.
 For a full and up to date list of symptoms, see the WHO website.